 - Divorce decree and child support orders; and,

-- Any other documents that relate to your income, debts, and property.
+- As well as, any other documents that relate to your income, debts, and property.

 Standard bankruptcy forms are used in all bankruptcy courts in the United States.
 However, each court may have local forms and requirements.
 Working with a bankruptcy attorney in your jurisdiction is an advantage because the attorney is familiar with the court and the bankruptcy trustees.

 You may need to file bankruptcy fast.
-You can file bankruptcy without an attorney, but if you are dealing with an emergency, it is generally in your best interest to speak with a bankruptcy lawyer.
-Most bankruptcy attorneys offer free bankruptcy consultations, so it does not cost you anything to get the bankruptcy advice you need.
+You can file bankruptcy without an attorney.
+Though, if you are dealing with an emergency, it is generally in your best interest to speak with a bankruptcy lawyer.
+Most bankruptcy attorneys offer free bankruptcy consultations.
+So it does not cost you anything to get the bankruptcy advice you need.